unimib-datAI/mantistable-ui-docs/docs/sti/external-sti-approach.md

 # External STI Approach

-MantisTable UI can interacts with an API to integrate an external STI approach.
+MantisTable UI interacts with an API to integrate an external STI approach.
 This document describes the API endpoints, their methods, and how to configure MantisTable UI to use these endpoints.

 :::warning
 In order to use your own STI approach you need to implement an API by following the instructions on this page.